BYU-AUVSI/imaging/server/README.md

 ## Installation

-There are two main installation methods: production and development.

-### Development

 If you're looking to develop and actively test/use the server code on your own machine, run the `./setup/dev_setup.sh` script.
 It's **highly recommended** (especially if you're using ubuntu 16.04, which has python2 by default), to use a [conda environment](https://conda.io/docs/user-guide/install/index.html).

 Clone the following [BYU-AUVSI](https://github.com/BYU-AUVSI) repos (if you haven't already) into a [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)